craftingcity/The-Known-World/Game Notes/NPCs/on Alaturmen/Giant Leadership/King Snure.md

 He gathered two others – the Cheiftan Shimmik (or something) and the [[Jarl Grungar]].
 Together, they invaded the plane of [[Alaturmen - Prime]] using the Drow Magic of [[The Whitimores]].

-King Snures goals remain incomplete, and
+King Snures goals remain incomplete, as of writing, but he draws closer with each passing hour.
+Construction has been unable to be interrupted as of yet, and Snure's influence has held fast against the counter attack in [[Baskin]].

 ## Location
 Their place of residence, work, and other locations they may be found in, such as a favorite tavern or shoppe.